runarorama/Malakov/README.markdown

 This library is based on the [Data.MarkovChain](http://hackage.haskell.org/package/markov-chain) Haskell library by Henning Thielemann.

-It is released under a permissive GPL license.
+It is released under a permissive BSD license.